 This means that the selection panel and judges will be able to view the animation at the best quality to make the selections and awards.

 But if you are providing a lower res version of your video, we will be able to ask you for a high quality screening copy, if your film is selected.

-You should also enable download when your digital video file is uploaded to FilmFreeway or we may request a download.
-Note: when you enable download, only the festival can download your animation for previewing purposes.
+Please note: you should also enable download when your digital video file is uploaded to FilmFreeway or we may request a download.
+When you enable download, only the festival can download your animation for festival previewing, selection and judging purposes.

-Alternatively you may prefer to add the online screener as a Vimeo link.
-Vimeo screeners can include a password so that only the festival previewers can view it - if your film has a password please make sure you have included the password on your FilmFreeway submission.
+Alternatively, you may prefer to add the online screener as a Vimeo link.
+Vimeo screeners can include a password so that only the festival previewers can view it.
+Important: if your film has a password please make sure you have included the password on your FilmFreeway submission.

-If your film is selected, then you will be notified by email that your film is invited and to confirm the screening copy.
+If your film is selected for screening, then you will be notified by email that your film is invited and to confirm a screening copy from you.